 - Garmin Enduro MTB — A more MTB ready Edge.
 Possibly without specific hardware

-Obviously all these models were not going to be released now.
-The most imminent would be those related to cycling to be announced at the Sea Otter fair.
-As a matter of fact the Edge 1030 has been on sale for a while.
+Logically, all these models were not "for now".
+The most imminent would be those related to cycling to be presented at the Sea Otter show.
+In fact, the most imminent the Edge 1030 has been on sale for a while.
 And the watches would be destined to be announced throughout the year, leaving probably the top end models for the last quarter (955 and Fenix 6 Sport), just in time for the Holidays.

 If there was any doubt that cycling devices are coming down, here's what Garmin has now on offer to reduce product stock.

 Revealing, isn't it?
 It is a clear indication of which current models are about to be replaced (Edge 1030, Edge 130 and Varia RTL510).

 Here we can see some of the things that are coming from Garmin.
 These are schemes that the manufacturer has already sent to the FCC for certification.

 Here's the Garmin Edge 130 Plus in all it's glory.
 There is not much to see, beyond that it maintains the same aesthetics and that it remains without a touchscreen.

 This is the FCC filling when Garmin brought the Edge 130 to market.
 You can see that it's exactly the same device.

 The date to make all the FCC information public was yesterday March 30th, now extended.
 It is clear that it should have already been officially presented, but that the global situation with regard to COVID-19 has delayed the announcement.